matrup01/bac_modules/README.md

 1.21  Pops.returndata(y)

 	returns a list of the data y

+1.22  Pops.relativevals(bgobj)

+	changes all data to relative to the mean of the bgobj

+	bgobj (Pops-obj) ... takes a Pops object to whichs mean data should be relative to

 2.    fluoreszenz.py